-Click here to go to the landing page of LaunchPad for The Bedford Handbook.
+Click the following link to go to the landing page of LaunchPad for The Bedford Handbook.

 Why use LaunchPad?

 LaunchPad engages students and allows them to practice skills and apply the lessons of the handbook.
 LaunchPad also makes instructors’ lives easier.
 In this tutorial, we'll take a look at both kinds of help, starting with help for students.

 What resources are available for my students?

 From your LaunchPad home page, you can scroll down the contents and see that the resources are organized by book part.
 The organization will be familiar to students.